openai/baselines/baselines/gail/result/gail-result.md

 Here's the extensive results for applying GAIL/BC on Mujoco environments, including Hopper, Walker2d, HalfCheetah, Humanoid, HumanoidStandup.
 Eery imitator is evaluated with seed to be 0.

-## details about GAIL imitator

-For all environments, the
-imitator is trained with 1, 5, 10, 50 trajectories, where each trajectory contains at most 1024 transitions, and seed 0, 1, 2, 3, respectively.

-### details about the BC imitators

-All BC imitators are trained with seed 0.

 ## Results

 ### Determinstic Polciy (Set std=0)